-- 3. Change the value of expiration\interval (minutes), to have the gateway search for expired data on a different interval.
+- 3. Change the value of expiration_interval (minutes), to have the Security Gateway search for expired data on a different interval.
 The default is 1440 minutes, which is one day. - 4.
-Change the value of expiration\execution\time (24 hour clock), to change the time of day that the gateway is cleaned.
-Be default, this is 3:45 AM, to ensure that gateway maintenance does affect performance during usual working hours. - 5.
-Save mail\security\config and install the policy on the DLP Gateway.
+Change the value of expiration_execution_time (24 hour clock), to change the time of day that the Security Gateway is cleaned.
+Be default, this is 3:45 AM, to ensure that Security Gateway maintenance does affect performance during usual working hours. - 5.
+Save mail_security_config and install the policy on the DLP Gateway.